Problem gambling: Biology

+The findings in one review indicated that behavioral disorders such as problem gambling and substance use disorder are closely linked; sensitization theory indicates that these disorders are marked by a compulsive drive towards unhealthy behaviors and an inability to control against them.
+Dopamine dysregulation syndrome has been observed in the aforementioned theory in people with regard to such activities as gambling.
 A limited study was presented at a conference in Berlin, suggesting opioid release differs in problem gamblers from the general population, but in a very different way from people with a substance use disorder.

-The findings in one review indicated the sensitization theory is responsible.
-Dopamine dysregulation syndrome has been observed in the aforementioned theory in people with regard to such activities as gambling.

 Some medical authors suggest that the biomedical model of problem gambling may be unhelpful because it focuses only on individuals.
 These authors point out that social factors may be a far more important determinant of gambling behavior than brain chemicals, and they suggest that a social model may be more useful in understanding the issue.
 For example, an apparent increase in problem gambling in the UK may be better understood as a consequence of changes in legislation which came into force in 2007 and enabled casinos, bookmakers, and online betting sites to advertise on TV and radio for the first time and which eased restrictions on the opening of betting shops and online gambling sites.

+There have also been studies that showcase how factors like gender and age can affect how a person is affected by gambling; examples include the probability of addiction being 11% stronger in men than in women, and the fact that the age range of 19–29 has the highest risk of developing problem gambling or pathological gambling habits.